One of the most common emotions after discovering an affair is betrayed spouse anger.

 Of course you’re angry.

-“You hurt me, and now you’re refusing to help me heal.”
+Deep down, what often fuels the anger is the feeling that: “You hurt me, and now you’re refusing to help me heal.”

 That’s a very painful place to be.